wenwei202/caffe/README.md

    - `Compressed Row Storage Timing` -> `LOWERED_CSRMM`
    - `Concatenation Timing` -> `LOWERED_CCNMM`

+Note that the weight matrixes of convolutional and fully-connected layers are snapshotted as `$CAFFE_ROOT/layername.weight`, the format obeys [Matrix Market](http://math.nist.gov/MatrixMarket/).
+You can use interfaces of [C](http://math.nist.gov/MatrixMarket/mmio-c.html), Fortran and [Matlab](http://math.nist.gov/MatrixMarket/mmio/matlab/mmiomatlab.html) to read those weight matrixes.

 Please cite our NIPS 2016 paper and Caffe if it helps you:

     @incollection{Wen_NIPS2016,